AndrewWren/Entropy-and-gravitational-collapse-2018/README.md

 This respository contains a Mathematica notebook ("Calculations...") which does the calculations and creates the figures, and a data file.
 The data file should be saved in the directory from which your Mathematica reads files in order for the notebook to work.

+If not already set up, you will need to configure MaTeX - see http://szhorvat.net/pelican/latex-typesetting-in-mathematica.html

 The notebook and data sheet were built in Mathematica 11.1.1.0